jorge-encinas/jorge-encinas.github.io/_pages/about.md

 I'm a doctoral research at the [Harvard Project on the Workforce](https://www.pw.hks.harvard.edu/team), where I work on researching the workforce development sector and how it interacts with higher education institutions.
 Before Harvard, I obtained a Masters in Public Policy from Vanderbilt University, where I also worked as a health policy analyst at Vanderbilt's Department of Health Policy.
 I also hold a bachelor's degree in economics from Brigham Young University.

-I'm a first generation Mexican immigrant, coming to the U.S. in my early childhoold.
+I'm a first generation Mexican immigrant, coming to the U.S. when I was 8 years old.
 My experiences as an immigrant seeking higher education inform a lot of my research.
 I'm married to my wife Lindsey, and have 4 wonderful children: Eloise(9), Mabel(7), Rio(5), and Solomon(2).

 My CV can be found [here](https://github.com/jorge-encinas/jorge-encinas.github.io/blob/master/files/Encinas_CV.pdf).